NilFoundation/ui-kit/README.md

 ```

 ### Bootstrap, Icons and fonts
 This package includes only bootstrap style overrides.
-We assume, that you already have bootstrap in your project, otherwise .
+We assume, that you already have bootstrap in your project, otherwise importing scss files will make no sence.
 For more information how to override bootstrap default styles using sass, see [official docs](https://getbootstrap.com/docs/5.3/customize/sass/).

 Icons and fonts are also not included in this ui-kit to provide more flexibility in setup.
-Consider to use 'Roboto'/'Roboto mono' fonts for plain text and 'Menlo'/'Corier'/'monospace' for **=nil; Foundation** logo to follow our styleguide.
+Consider to use Roboto/Roboto mono fonts for plain text and Menlo/Corier/monospace for **=nil; Foundation** logo to follow our styleguide.

 ## Typescript and javascript
 To provide css-in-js support, we also export the color scheme object, which contains all styleguide colors.